This service was accredited by our service users and received a gold award for the care they provide.

 Please note that you must be residing in Tower Hamlets to receive care.

-Any GP or other health professional in Tower Hamlets can refer patients using through EMIS using the template 'Single Point of Access CHS Referral TH CEG (RP) v5' then email form to thgpcg.spa@nhs.net
+Any GP or other health professional in Tower Hamlets can refer patients using through EMIS using the template 'Single Point of Access CHS Referral TH CEG (RP) v5' and then email the form to thgpcg.spa@nhs.net

 Please ask your GP or health professional for a referral.
 For appointments, the service runs: